 5. Looking to make the most of your visit to the area?

-NOTE: please confirm each attraction is available in this unusual season.
+NOTE: please confirm each attraction is open and available during your visit.

 - take the kids to the Picton splash pad and playground

 - go for ice cream

 - get out and explore the Millennium Trail

 - play a round of miniature golf or County BINGO

 - visit an art gallery or explore the Arts Trail